kangkan1/log_reader_assigment/README.md

 ![alt text](https://github.com/kangkan1/log_reader_assigment/blob/master/static/images/result2.png?raw=true)

+## How to read api log files?
-# Please store all the log files in folder "log_files".
+- Store all the api files in the folder name ```log_files```
-# The programme will automatically read all the files
+- The programme will automatically read all the log files.
-# from the folder "log_files".
+- Results will be displayed after reading the log files.
+- Terminal will ask you whether you wanted to display ```endpoint``` results count Type 'Y' or 'y' if you wanna display the result, or type anythin if you don't wanna display the result